PolicyEngine/policyengine-it/docs/index.md

-# PolicyEngine Canada
+# PolicyEngine Italy

-This is the documentation for PolicyEngine Canada, a microsimulation model of Canada's tax-benefit system.
+This is the documentation for PolicyEngine Italy, a microsimulation model of Italy's tax-benefit system.